sky00high/BC-code-challenge/README.txt

 This is the submission from Tianyu Yang (ty2345@columbia.edu)

 This implementation on express framework and uses AWS dynamoDB.
 It is prepared and tested to be deployed on AWS ElasticBeanstalk.
+If you are too lazy to deploy yourself, use

 This application is authenticated jusing jsonwebtoken(JWT).
 Users need to be authenticated by posting their username and password ({'username': 'jacky', 'password':'ps1'}) to /login and get the tokenAll the requests to /api/contacts require authentication requires a Authorization header whose value should be "Bearer YOURTOKENHERE".